ISD 876 Annandale Public Schools World's Best Workforce Report 2021

 2. At the middle school level: Encore Math and Encore Reading interventions support identified grade 6 students in need of extra support.
 Identified grades 7 and 8 students are also supported with integrated classroom interventions.

 3. Under the St. Cloud Integration Collaborative District Plan, literacy intervention classes for identified grades 7 and 8 students emphasize comprehension of content area reading and writing.

-Other 2017-2018 plans included Title 1 and ADSIS--Alternative Delivery of Specialized Instructional Services at Annandale Elementary School, the continuing implementation of the Power of ICU assignment completion support program at Annandale Middle School, and the continuation of the College and Career Readiness plans at Annandale Middle School and Annandale High School.
+Other 2019-2020 efforts included Title 1 and ADSIS--Alternative Delivery of Specialized Instructional Services at Annandale Elementary School, the continuing implementation of the Power of ICU assignment completion support program at Annandale Middle School, and the continuation of the College and Career Readiness plans at Annandale Middle School and Annandale High School.

 Key Indicators of Progress

 1. Annandale Elementary has taken part in the state MTSS survey to indicate our current readiness for full implementation of Response to Intervention in the areas of reading, math, and behavior.
 Currently we have our foundation in place as well as practices which meet fidelity standards.